James Freis: Financial Crimes Enforcement Network (FinCEN)

 Freis initiated rulemaking requiring financial institutions to collect information on beneficial owners of accounts.
 The final rule was issued in 2016, at which time President Obama in referencing the regulation “call[ed] on Congress to pass new legislation that requires all companies formed inside the United States to report information about their real owners to the Treasury Department's Financial Crimes Enforcement Network.Remarks by the President on the Economy at The Obama White House; published May 6, 2016; retrieved December 14, 2020" On December 11, 2020, Congress mandated the remaining component of the decade old policy proposal, by including in the National Defense Authorization Act of 2021 a chapter expanding FinCEN's powers, most prominently requiring companies to disclose information about their beneficial owners which would be available to law enforcement through a national database to be developed and maintained by FinCEN.
 Freis also initiated rulemaking to implement a Congressional mandate to collect data on cross-border electronic transfers of funds, which was supported by law enforcement but faced criticism from the financial industry for potentially collecting too much data, and which has not yet been implemented.

 On an international basis, Freis also oversaw FinCEN's role as the financial intelligence unit of the United States, and a member of the Egmont Group of Financial Intelligence Units.
 He promoted greater sharing of information among financial institutions, including on a cross-border basis.
 Under Freis, FinCEN worked closely with counterpart regulators and the financial intelligence unit in Mexico, and in law enforcement efforts along the Southwest Border.

 Freis left FinCEN after an apparent disagreement over how independent FinCEN should be as a Bureau of the Treasury Department.
 In September 2012, he was awarded the Treasury Medal as the longest serving FinCEN Director.

 Post-Treasury career

-In January 2013, Freis joined the international law firm Cleary Gottlieb Steen & Hamilton as counsel based in its Washington, DC office.
+In January 2013, Freis joined the international law firm Cleary Gottlieb Steen & Hamilton as counsel based in its Washington, D.C., office.
 He joined the firm's international banking and financial institutions practice and also advised on enforcement and regulatory matters.